yegor256/blog/_posts/2017/sep/2017-09-19-what-motivates-me.md

   - demotivation
   - what motivates us
   - motivation of programmers
-image: /images/2017/08/...
+image: /images/2017/09/300.jpg
 jb_picture:
-  caption: ...
+  caption: 300 (2006) by Zack Snyder
 ---

-I wrote a number of [sarcastic articles](tag/sarcasm.html) about management and motivation, where some traditional and very popular practices were criticized.
+I wrote a number of [sarcastic articles](/tag/sarcasm.html) about management and motivation, where some traditional and very popular practices were criticized.
 Now I've decided to think it all over and summarize what actually motivates _me_ as a programmer when I'm